Empire of AI by Karen Hao

 As is the case of the impact of the five features of Suleyman’s coming wave I see two, equally undesirable outcomes of techno-paralysis:

 1. People become so overwhelmed and fearful because of their lack of understanding of these technological changes they choose to withdraw from their use entirely.
 Maybe not just “dropping out” in an attempt to return to what they see as a better world, one where they had more control, but by violently protesting and attacking the people and the organisations they see as being responsible for this “progress”.
-I’m talking the Tolpuddle Martyrs here but on a scale that can be achieved using the organisational capabilities of our hyper-connected world.
+I’m talking the Luddites here but on a scale that can be achieved using the organisational capabilities of our hyper-connected world.

 2. Rather than fighting against techno-paralysis we become irretrevably sucked into the systems that are creating and propagating these new technologies and, to coin a phrase, “drink the Kool-Aid”.
 The former Greek finance minister and maverick economist Yanis Varoufakis, refers to these systems, and the companies behind them, as the technofeudalists.
 We have become subservient to these tech overlords (i.e. Amazon, Alphabet, Apple, Meta and Microsoft) by handing over our data to their cloud spaces.
 By spending all of our time scrolling and browsing digital media we are acting as ‘cloud-serfs’ — working as unpaid producers of data to disproportionately benefit these digital overlords.

 There is a reason why the big-five tech overlords are spending hundreds of billions of dollars between them on AI research, LLM training and acquisitions.
-For each of them this is the next beachhead that must be conquered and occupied, the spoils of which will be huge for those who get their first.
+For each of them this is the next beachhead that must be conquered and occupied, the spoils of which will be huge for those who get there first.
 Not just in terms of potential revenue but also in terms of new cloud-serfs captured.
 We run the risk of AI being the new tool of choice in weaponising the cloud to capture larger portions of our time in servitude to these companies who produce evermore ingenious ways of controlling our thoughts, actions and minds.

 So how might we deal with this potentially undesirable outcome of the coming wave of AI?
 Surely it has to be through education?
 Not just of our children but of everyone who has a vested interest in a future where we control our AI and not the other way round.